Making homemade ice cream isn’t as tough as many people think, but it does take some effort to get it to turn out perfectly.

 2 – Churning Too Much

 Did you know that churning the ice cream too much can negatively impact the final product?
-Churning more than you’re supposed to can alter the texture of the ice cream.
+Churning more than you’re supposed to can alter the texture.

 While the ice cream is in the machine, you’ll want to examine it to see what the texture looks like.
-If the texture appears to have curds that are small and somewhat hard, it’s a sign that you’ve been churning too much.
+If it appears to have curds that are small and somewhat hard, it’s a sign that you’ve been churning too much.

 Churning more than you’re supposed to pumps too much air into the mix.
 It’s easy to do this when you’re using a low-quality ice cream maker.